Table of contents

 It is a device that can contribute to enhancing the performance of optical network circuits.

-How does Optical Splitter work?
+How does an Optical Splitter work?

 It splits the incident light beam into two or more light beams.
 It allows a single PON interface to be shared among many users.